-In the File menu, click Preferences, and then Settings to open the HTML Viewer Settings dialog.

-- 2. In Location of executable script or binary file, type the location of your browser (for example, /opt/mozilla). - In Command to start viewer, specify the command that will start the browser (for example, mozilla \$HTML\$).
+- 1. In the File menu, click Preferences, and then Settings to open the HTML Viewer Settings dialog. - 2.
+In Location of executable script or binary file, type the location of your browser (for example, /usr/bin). - 3.
+In Command to start viewer, specify the command that will start the browser (for example, firefox \$HTML\$).